 How the Immune System Works (+ 8 Ways to Give It a Boost!)

-Your immune system really is your “first line of defense” against bacteria, fungi, toxins, and even malignant cells that can lead to serious diseases in your body.
+Your immune system is your “first line of defense” against bacteria, fungi, toxins, and even malignant cells that can lead to serious diseases in your body.
 In layman’s terms, here are just some of the things immune system cells can do:

 - Some immune system cells shoot out particles that can open the cell membranes of pathogens like viruses and bacteria.

-- Other cells work together to surround invaders, and emit poisonous substances which kill the “bad guys” on contact.
+- Other cells work together to surround invaders and emit poisonous substances which kill the “bad guys” on contact.

 - Others are like garbage collectors; their job is to “eat up” unfriendly substances in the body.

-- Still others are on “special assignment” to search out particular pathogens.
-Natural Killer Cells, designed to hunt out and destroy cancer cells, are examples of this.
+- Still, others are on “special assignment” to search out particular pathogens.
+Natural Killer Cells , designed to hunt out and destroy cancer cells, are examples of this.

-Your Immune System Is All Around You
+Your Immune System Is Connected by Many Processes

 Your immune system connects and interacts with just about every other system in your body, including the circulatory system, the digestive system, the lymphatic system, the detoxification pathways, and even your brain.

 The immune system consists of billions of cells that perform hundreds of vital functions.
 Their daily routine is not unlike secret soldiers on the front lines of a battlefield – seeking out and destroying invaders without you ever knowing about it!
 This is essentially how the immune system works, step by step, many cells and functions working in tandem.
 So when one type of cell or one process is not working properly, you can see a decline in your immune function.

 Autoimmunity: When Our Toxic World Catches Up to Us